xoascf/SuRun/SuRun/ReadMe.txt

   authorization and uses the local group "SuRunners" for local authorization.
 * SuRun waits for max 3 minutes after the Windows start for the Service.
 * SuRun tries to locate the Application to be started.
-So "surun cmd" will make ask SuRun wether "C:\Windows\System32\cmd.exe" is allowed to run.
+So "surun cmd" will make ask SuRun whether "C:\Windows\System32\cmd.exe" is allowed to run.
 * Users can make Windows Explorer run specific Applications always with elevated rights.
 (No "SuRun" command required.)
 * SuRun can be restricted on a per User basis: